 Specifically, the bill modifies RCW 35A.63.100 to eliminate minimum gross floor area requirements for single-family detached dwellings and introduces provisions for the use of kit homes as emergency housing.
-Additionally, new sections are added to chapters 35.63 and 36.70 RCW, outlining the authority of cities and counties to site kit homes and the requirements for their inspection.
-This legislative change aims to address housing shortages by providing a flexible solution for emergency housing needs.
+Additionally, new sections are added to chapters 35.63 and 36.70 RCW, outlining the authority of cities and counties to site kit homes and the necessary inspection processes.
+This legislative change aims to address housing shortages by providing a flexible and efficient solution for emergency housing needs.

 Substitute Bill: 35A.63.100